My Blueprint Juice Cleanse Review – Expectations And Results

 The downside is that I gained half of that back within the first week after the cleanse.

 These results seem to be fairly typical, from what I have heard from other people.
+But then, if you're trying to do better at it, I suggest you give a full-on colon cleanse a try.

 While on the cleanse I did feel healthy, and I had lots of energy.
 I did not experience any side effects at all.
+At least that's a good thing.

 In terms of hunger, I found the pre-cleanse much harder than the cleanse itself.